 Jobseekers Benefit: Sunday is treated as a day of employment and taken into account when calculating the amount of Jobseeker's Benefit you will qualify for.

-Where a person in receipt of Jobseeker's Benefit is working for part of a week, the payment entitlement will be based on a 5-day week rather than a 6-day week, this means that you will lose 1/5 of your weekly payment for each day that you work - see Chapter 4 for more information.
+Where a person in receipt of Jobseeker's Benefit is working for part of a week, the payment entitlement will be based on a 5-day week.
+This means that you will lose 1/5 of your weekly payment for each day that you work - see Chapter 4 for more information.